Samuel Reinhard

 2015, Espace Libre / Centre Pasquart, Biel, Switzerland

-Algorithmic composition for samplers and improvised woodwind.
+Algorithmic composition for samplers and improvised woodwind, performed by Hans Koch.

 Untitled0000001